temporalio/documentation/docs/application-development-guide.md

 </TabItem>
 <TabItem value="python">

-Use `Client.connect()` to create and connect to a Temporal Server at a given address and Namespace.
+Use [`Client.connect()`](https://python.temporal.io/temporalio.client.client#connect) to create and connect to a Temporal Server at a given address and Namespace.

-Specify the `target_url` as a string.
+Specify the `target_url` parameter as a string.

 ```python
 async def main():